Bio

 Director of the

-Center for Constitutional Studies and Democratic Development; Associate Professor of Comparative Public Law at the Luigi Bocconi University
+Center for Constitutional Studies and Democratic Development; Associate Professor of Comparative Public Law at the Bocconi University

 Max Planck Encyclopedia of Constitutional Law published by Oxford University Press.
 Frosini has been a visiting professor at the Inter-American University of Puerto Rico and at the University of Victoria, BC, Canada where, in 2010, he was awarded the European Union Centre of Excellence Visiting Scholar Grant.
 Since 2003 he is the co-director of the Europe Union and Legal Reform Summer School held every July in Igalo, Montenegro.
 Frosini was also a member of a group of seven international scholars conducting case studies for a 5-year project on Constitutional Design and Conflict Management in Africa funded by the U.S. Department of Defense.
 He received his PhD in constitutional law from the University of Bologna.